California Red-legged Frog

 Colors

-Variable shades of olive, brown, gray, or reddish-brown with small black flecks; belly and underside of hind legs are a distinct salmon or rose red.
+Olive, brownish, or reddish-brown skin with small black flecks; the underside of the hind legs and lower belly are a characteristic bright red or pinkish-red.

 Key Features

-- Prominent dorsolateral folds running from eye to hip
+- Prominent dorsolateral folds (ridges) running from behind the eyes to the hips

-- Distinct red coloring on the underside of rear legs
+- Bright red or pinkish coloring on the underside of the belly and hind legs

 When You’ll See Them